Wood Turning in Bend Oregon based exclusively on local “Found Wood”.

 Is this a Business or a Hobby?

-Can you buy wood turning on this web site?
+Can you buy wood turnings on this web site?

 What about Custom pieces ?